artoliukkonen/serverless-appsync-cloudfront/README.md

 ## Configuration

 * All appSyncCloudFront configuration parameters are optional - e.g. don't provide ACM Certificate ARN to use default CloudFront certificate (which works only for default cloudfront.net domain).
-* For Route53 & custom domain, install [serverless-custom-domain](https://github.com/amplify-education/serverless-domain-manager).
-This plugin automatically reads the configuration of that plugin and uses correct cert for CloudFront.
-If you don't use that plugin you need to manually setup Route53.
 * First deployment may be quite long (e.g. 10 min) as Serverless is waiting for CloudFormation to deploy CloudFront distribution.
-* **No custom configuration required if using [serverless-custom-domain](https://github.com/amplify-education/serverless-domain-manager)**

 ```
 # add in your serverless.yml